SumoLogic/sumologic-documentation/docs/manage/collection/pause-resume-source.md

 ---
 id: pause-and-resume-source
 title: Pause and Resume a Source
+description: You can pause a cloud polling Source at any time to stop the Source from sending data from the Source to Sumo Logic.
 ---

 You can pause some types of Sources to stop them from sending data to Sumo Logic, and then resume at a later time.

 The following Sources can use pause/resume: